-- Sedona is a friendly, welcoming, and neighborly community There are a variety of environmentally responsible that will collaborate with and support each other. - Parks, plazas, cafes, festivals, and markets are dynamic places where people gather and socialize. - There is a diversity of people interacting with each other whether by age or background, resident, or visitor. - Sedona is a community of active and productive volunteers. - Sedona has a variety of educational opportunities for learning and interaction. - Local culture is celebrated through the arts and events. - Sedona has a unique and distinctive image and identity.
+- Sedona is a friendly, welcoming, and neighborly community, and will collaborate with and support each other. - Parks, plazas, cafes, festivals, and markets are dynamic places where people gather and socialize. - There is a diversity of people interacting with each other whether by age or background, resident, or visitor. - Sedona is a community of active and productive volunteers. - Sedona has a variety of educational opportunities for learning and interaction. - Local culture is celebrated through the arts and events. - Sedona has a unique and distinctive image and identity.